Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Testing.md

 ## Setting up test assemblies

-Using test support requires setting up a test assembly for your tests.
+To use test support, you must first set up a test assembly.
 To set up a test assembly, follow these steps:

 1. Create a new assembly definition (menu: __Create > Assembly Definition__).
 2. Add references to `nunit.framework.dll`, `UnityEngine.TestRunner`, and `UnityEditor.TestRunner` (as described in [How to create a new test assembly](https://docs.unity3d.com/Packages/com.unity.test-framework@1.0/manual/workflow-create-test-assembly.html)), as well as `UnityEngine.Input.dll` and `UnityEngine.Input.TestFramework.dll` for the Input System.